 Employee engagement in the age of social media.

 Employee engagement has always been a hard nut to crack.
 While social media may often be considered the marketing department’s foster child, it affects the entire organization and has the potential to deliver immediate solutions when implemented right.
-The familiarity of Twitter and Facebook makes social intranet software with collaboration tools friendly and easy to use.
+The familiarity of Twitter and Facebook makes social collaboration software friendly and easy to use.
 These platforms are also significant to how employees learn and interact.

 Placing an ROI on adoption and user engagement is difficult and challenging, but the productivity rewards are very real.
 The true potential of online collaboration tools is yet to be fully realized as the question of whether an intranet solution is better than a public platform continues to perplex many organizations.

-For brands and businesses, everything starts with investing in an employee culture that embodies the organization’s vision and social intranet software is well positioned to do exactly that.
+For brands and businesses, everything starts with investing in an employee culture that embodies the organization’s vision and collaboration software is well positioned to do exactly that.

 Online collaboration tools transform work from being a place to being about access.
-With a computer and a browser, including mobile devices like the iPad, you are still plugged in and are able to receive and post updates as if you were in the office.
+With a computer and a browser, you are still plugged in and are able to collaborate and post updates as if you were in the office.

 Your business has likely started to feel the pressure from social media.
 Employees may subtly demand collaboration tools in the workplace.
 It’s just a matter of time before your needs and demands cross paths.
-The online collaboration tools in social intranet software are well positioned to meet the needs of both worlds and get to the next phase of workplace collaboration.
+The online collaboration tools present in an intranet platform are well positioned to meet the needs of both worlds and get to the next phase of project management and project collaboration.